Speedmaster vs Aqua Terra: Which Omega Should You Buy?

 4. Aqua Terra Shades Collection

-The Aqua Terra Shades Collection introduced a new level of color variety to the Aqua Terra lineup.
-These models feature vibrant lacquered dials in colors such as terracotta, saffron, and sandstone, expanding the aesthetic appeal of the collection.
+Aqua Terra Shades brought a burst of color to the line.
+These models use lacquered dials in tones like terracotta, saffron, and sandstone, all built on the same Aqua Terra platform.

 Key Specifications